JonathanLydall/JonathanLydall.github.io/_posts/2015-01-15-building-a-better-java-parser.md

 }
 {% endhighlight %}

-I have opted for a *very* specific match and immediate return false if something doesn't match.
+I have opted for a *very* specific match and immediate return of `false` if something doesn't match.

 Using it in practice
 ---

 So far I have only written the class parser, and it's working out *infinitely* easier compared to before.
-My new approach also allows me to validate outer structures, like classes parse, while skipping over innter structures (like expressions), allowing for much easier validation that my approach is working out.
+My new approach also allows me to validate outer structures, like class parsing, while skipping over inner structures (like expressions), allowing for much easier validation that my approach is working out.

 With that, I'm signing off for this post.
 When I post the next one, I should be done with the parser.